Type B Personality

 - is unique.

 Be a Good Listener.
-A good listener is high on the Type B’s must-have list.
+A good listener is high on Type B’s must-have list.
 The words, “Wow, that’s interesting.
 Tell me more,” are irresistible.

-If you invite the Type B person to have their picture taken with a celebrity, they will often modestly decline, saying, “It’s not necessary,” or “I don’t want to bother them.”
+If you invite the Type B person to take their picture with a celebrity, they will often modestly decline, saying, “It’s not necessary,” or “I don’t want to bother them.”
 They mean the exact opposite.
 They love the association with a famous person and will display the picture in their office and on the home mantle.

-d.
-Weaknesses and Vulnerabilities
+D. Weaknesses and Vulnerabilities.

 A talent scout was negotiating with a talented female singer in a private booth at a restaurant over a glass of wine.
 The talent scout asked why she came to their agency.
 She replied, “Because you are the best agency in the business.
 My dream is to concentrate on hip hop music genre.”

 There are several problems with this scenario.
 First, the person who is in the weaker position should never negotiate in a relaxed atmosphere over a glass of alcohol.
 Second, the singer needed to listen more and talk less.
-In this case, there was no business reason to inform the talent scout that she wanted to concentrate on hip hop music.
+In this case, there was no business reason to inform the talent scout that she wanted to concentrate on hip-hop music.
 It turned out that there was a low demand for hip-hop singers at the time, so the talent scout chose not to accept the client.

 4. Loneliness.
 This is defined, by those who study this condition, as feeling lonely more than once per week.
 Solitary confinement must be particularly difficult on a B-type.

-5. Criticism is a major problem with all personality types, but it is particularly hurtful to the Type B personalities.
+5. Criticism is a major problem with all personality types, but it is particularly hurtful to Type B personalities.
 A major conflict exists with social media.
 It is a source of praise and a basis for criticism.